 - the Headteacher/Principal

-Hackney SENDIAGS who have an informal disagreement resolution service to help parents and Hackney Learning Trust reach an agreement.
+You can also get advice from Hackney SENDIAGS who have an informal disagreement resolution service to help parents and Hackney Education SEND services reach an agreement.

 Making an appeal

 If a parent disagrees with a decision about their child's special educational needs, they can appeal to the Special Educational Needs and Disability Tribunal.